hayj/DeepStyle/README.md

 # Get the pretrained model and use its methods (e.g. to get attentions):
 m.model # See https://huggingface.co/transformers/model_doc/distilbert.html#tfdistilbertforsequenceclassification
 ```

+In case you have troubles executing this, create a new Python environement and install these package versions:

+	pip uninstall -y tensorflow && pip install tensorflow==2.0
+	pip uninstall -y transformers && pip install transformers==2.4.1
+	pip uninstall -y h5py && pip install h5py==2.10.0

 ## Experiments